 - ActiveX control should be used in executing program through a command button taking input and displaying output in the excel sheet range of cells.

-- It is hard to run the programs in VBA if macros are disabled and always enable Macros to get best results.
+- It is hard to run the programs in VBA if macros are disabled and always enable Macros to get the best results.

-- VBA is a case sensitive and input should be entered accurately to get better results.
+- VBA is a case sensitive, and input should be entered accurately to get better results.